WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

 `path_names`: dict-str
-- A dictionary of file locations with keys for the stage in the processing pipeline.
+- A dictionary of path names for reading data.
+Required paths are: 'Bandpass', 'Smooth', 'Feature', and optionally 'Filled'.
+The dictionary can be created with the `make_paths` function.

 `sampling_rate`: int, float
 - Sampling rate of the signal files.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.

 `cols`: str, optional (None)
-- List of columns of the signal files to extract features from.
-The default is None, in which case features are extracted from every column except for 'Time'.
+- List of columns to analyze in each signal file.
+The default is None, in which case the analysis is performed on every column except for 'Time' and columns that start with 'mask_'.
+This is taken from the first file detected by `map_files` in the 'Filled' or 'Smooth' folder, and assumes all other files have these columns.

 `expression`: str, optional (None)
 - A regular expression.
 If provided, will only extract features from files whose names match the regular expression.
 The default is None.